 In 1900, White's became the main promoter of the formation of APCM, marking the start of what was to become the Blue Circle group.
 In 1911, BPCM was formed as a subsidiary, and the two companies, with 80% of British capacity, although traded separately on the Stock Exchange, operated in concert, gloomily referred to by outsiders as "the Combine".
 The old brand names of the many parent companies continued in use, often in competition with each other.

 After WWI, it was decided to phase out most of the old brands and local selling organisations, and the Cement Marketing Company (CMC) was launched to sell the product of both APCM and BPCM, under the common brand name "Blue Circle".
 From then on, the combined companies became informally known as the "Blue Circle Group", and this was made official in 1956.

 Having been formed by two amalgamations of many companies early in the 20th century, the group continued to expand by acquisition of single-plant companies, as well as absorbing two groups - Red Triangle in 1931 and Alpha in 1938, the last acquisition being the Aberthaw & Bristol Channel Cement Company in 1983.
 Acquisitions were managed so that the company's size was maintained at the level tolerated by the government's competition authorities - usually around 60-65% of UK capacity.
 More significant was the building of a portfolio of cement plants in other countries which grew to exceed the capacity of the UK plants.
-Blue Circle was for some time the world's largest private cement company.
+Blue Circle was for some time the world's largest non-nationalised cement company.